hnuzhy/CV_DL_Gather/robot_manipulation/Dexterous_Hand_Grasp.md

 # ⭐Dexterous Hand Grasp
 *also closely related to `contact-rich articulated object manipulation`*

+## Hardwares

+* [**ShadowHand** Shadow Dexterous Hand Series - Research and Development Tool](https://www.shadowrobot.com/dexterous-hand-series/) [As a widely used five-finger robotic dexterous hand, `ShadowHand` amounts to `26 degrees of freedom (DoF)`, in contrast with `7 DoF` for a typical `parallel gripper`.
+Such high dimensionality magnifies the difficulty in both generating valid grasp poses and planning the execution trajectories, and thus distinguishes the dexterous grasping task from its counterpart for parallel grippers.]

 ## Materials

 * 👍 **(github)(Hand3DResearch) Recent Progress in 3D Hand Tasks** [[github link](https://github.com/SeanChenxy/Hand3DResearch)]